andymckay/blog/_posts/2024-06-12-leaving-meetup.md

 ## What do we need?

 We need somewhere to organise activities and talks, announce events and communicate with the community.
 These are pretty simple and straightforward requirements.
-We've actually been doing a bunch of these things GitHub anyway.
+We've actually been doing a bunch of these things using GitHub anyway.

 ## Why not Meetup?